New Year, New You?

 - Track your habits – those you want to start and those you want to stop.

 - Write your frustration, joy, anger, and excitement – and any other emotion you feel!

-- Keep a list of affirmations to help 2019 be your most positive year yet.
+- Keep a list of affirmations to help this year be your most positive year yet.

 - Write down your bucket list and use that to inspire your activities this year.

 The Possibilities are Endless

 There are so many other amazing reasons to start a journal, too.
 If you love data, you can try tracking anything and everything.
 You can track sleep, mood, habits, food, schedules, you name it.
 A friend of mine likes to keep a journal so she has somewhere to doodle during the day.
 What a great way to relieve stress!